marinlauber/2D-Turbulence-Python/README.md

 ---

-For a description of the theory behind this code, or to run other cases, such as a double shear layer, or decaying isotropic trubulence, look at [this]().
+For a description of the theory behind this code, or to run other cases, such as a double shear layer, or decaying isotropic turbulence, look at [this]().

 <p align="center">
     <img src="shearlayer.png" width="400">